Creating Events in Dynamics 365 Marketing

+This completes how to Events in Dynamics 365 Marketing.
 In the next and final blog post we will look at how to create event passes (tickets) and configure the registration form.
 We will also take a look at reserving hotel accommodation and see what the experience is like from a customer registration standpoint.

 At Rocket CRM we love Microsoft Dynamics 365!
 It’s all we do and we like to think we’ve got pretty good at it over the years.
 If you want to chat about how Dynamics 365 can help with your CRM project then please get in contact with us.
 We are more than happy to get on a call and help you with your problem.